manu-mannattil/clut2dtstyle/README.md

 clut2dtstyle output.png
 ```

-Again, since the number of patches in the output color-lookup table is
+Again, since the number of patches in the output CLUT is limited, it
-limited, it does not make much sense to go beyond a level-4 CLUT for
+does not make much sense to go beyond a level-4 CLUT for cloning
-cloning a filter.
+a filter.

 License
 -------